 But, it was Charles II who took the reins to really kick on horse racing within Newmarket and from there started the Newmarket Town Plate.
 In fact, Charles II is still the only monarch to have ever rode a winner at Newmarket.

 The July Stakes was first run in 1786, which actually makes it one of the oldest horse races still in existence in the UK.
-In fact, it’s the oldest horse race in the world exclusively for two year olds!
-The July Stakes was upgraded from Group 3 to Group 2 status in 2003 and is now widely regarded as one of the most important races on the flat racing scene.
+In fact, it’s the oldest horse race in the world exclusively for two year olds.
+The July Stakes was upgraded from Group 3 to Group 2 status in 2003 and is now widely regarded as one of the most important races at the meeting.

 Sir Charles Bunbury